zeroibc/my-mac-os/README.md

 #### 13. [Keyboard Maestro](https://www.keyboardmaestro.com/main/)
 - a staggeringly powerful mac automation tool that I am only beggining to scratch the surface of
 - has a [wonderful community](https://forum.keyboardmaestro.com/) that is happy to help with whatever you are trying to achieve
-- currently use it for [quick app switching](http://i.imgur.com/6JdMMvT.png) and running a small [BitBar](https://github.com/matryer/bitbar) script that I wrote to display my current 2Do task in the menu bar
-- I attach my favourite KM macros to this repo [here](https://github.com/nikitavoloboev/my-mac-os/tree/master/km-macros)
+- I go over all my favourite macros I use and how I use them in [this GitHub repo](https://github.com/nikitavoloboev/km-macros)
-	- feel free to download any use them as you like

 #### 14. [BetterTouchTool](https://www.boastr.net/)
 - another amazing application that allows me to quickly map and remap any hotkeys that I use both [globally](http://i.imgur.com/kZowWj3.png) and [app specific](http://i.imgur.com/1GqBPOR.png)